 The US tax system arguably places US multinationals at a competitive disadvantage with foreign-based multinationals with income from low-tax countries because US companies must pay the difference between the US tax rate and foreign tax rates when they repatriate profits from their foreign affiliates.
-In contrast, most countries in the Organisation for Economic Co-operation and Development and all the other countries in the G7 (Canada, France, Germany, Italy, Japan, and the United Kingdom) have exemption systems that allow their resident multinationals to pay only the foreign-tax rate on their overseas profits.
+In contrast, most countries in the Organization for Economic Co-operation and Development and all the other countries in the G7 (Canada, France, Germany, Italy, Japan, and the United Kingdom) have exemption systems that allow their resident multinationals to pay only the foreign-tax rate on their overseas profits.

 In addition, the US controlled foreign corporation (CFC) rules tax some forms of foreign-source income of US multinationals as it accrues in their foreign subsidiaries at the same rate as domestic-source income.
 The goal of CFC rules is to prevent schemes that shift the reported profits resident multinationals earn at home to their affiliates in low-tax foreign countries.
 The CFC rules, however, only apply to US-resident multinationals and do not prevent similar schemes by foreign-resident multinationals to strip profits from their US affiliates.

 Some commentators argue that substituting a value-added tax (VAT) for all or part of the corporate income tax would improve the US trade balance because, unlike the corporate income tax and other levies imposed on income earned in the United States, VATs typically exempt exports and tax imports.